 - Social Security withholdings through payroll deductions.

-- Health and dental insurance for the Resident.
+- Health and dental insurance for the Fellow.
 Family coverage may be obtained.

 - Group term life insurance and long-term disability insurance.

 - Ten days personal leave during the one-year period.

 If you have any questions related to the APhA Foundation Executive Fellowship, please contact Esther Boadi, Executive Fellow at email@example.com or 202-429-4121.

 Click here to view an update on where the Fellows are now.

 - 2019-2020 - MEG FREITER, PHARMD

 - 2016-2017 - Drew Register, PharmD